sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   - its more than tools, it is a process - we need tools because we need automation
 - Define CD -
 - repeatable process

-- we don't want to hard-coded configuration variables
-- try cf target to get the values of these configuration variables except the password
 - build your pipeline (and infrastructure) early in the project cycle

 (Charles)